 Impact of Self-Compassion

-So what does self-compassion have to do with relationships?
+So what does that have to do with relationships?
 According to a study by Yarnell & Neff, (2012) individuals who practiced self-compassion were more likely to compromise in conflict situations which helped resolve interpersonal conflicts.
-This led to an increase in communication, closeness, and relationship satisfaction.
+This led to an increase in communication, closeness and relationship satisfaction.
 The partners of individuals that practiced self-compassion reported that they felt autonomous, competent, and a strong and stable interpersonal bond with their partner.

 Self-compassion allows us to bridge the gap between ourselves and others by helping us notice that others are suffering, and we begin to be moved by others’ suffering.
-We are more prone to kindness, mercy, tenderness, benevolence, understanding, and empathy—traits that we find in healthy, strong, stable relationships.
+We are more prone to kindness, mercy, tenderness, benevolence, understanding and empathy—traits that we find in healthy, strong, stable relationships.

 Because self-compassion is not about self-improvement but rather acceptance, we learn to accept and understand the other person in our relationship.
 We do not ask them to be perfect.
 We realize that they are bound to make mistakes.
 They are also experiencing their own struggles.
 The empathy and understanding that is built from this acceptance of the common humanity, allows us to embrace not only our flaws but also others.